About the Award

 The Paul Evan Peters Award recognizes the most notable and lasting international achievements related to information technology and the creation and use of information resources and services that advance scholarship and intellectual productivity.

-Award winners are recommended by a committee comprising representatives of ARL, CNI, and EDUCAUSE, and selected by the chief executives of the three organizations.
+Award winners are recommended by a committee and selected by the chief executives of ARL, CNI, and EDUCAUSE.

 This award program has been endowed by the Association of Research Libraries, EDUCAUSE, Microsoft Corporation, and Xerox Corporation.